cjbrooks1/FireflyPulsar/README.md

 # FireflyPulsar

-This Firefly_Pulsar Generator can be used to create a pulse signal that is similar in structure to a pulsar's signal but is optimized to be maximally distinct in terms of its structure such as its period and absolute duty cycle ( the amount of time during a pulsar' period that its pulse is greater than the user defined flux cut off) while taking into account the potential energy requirements of generating such a pulse.
+This Firefly_ETI Model can be used to create a pulse signal that is similar in structure to a pulsar's signal but is optimized to be maximally distinct in terms of its structure such as its period and absolute duty cycle ( the amount of time during a pulsar' period that its pulse is greater than the user defined flux cut off) while taking into account the potential energy requirements of generating such a pulse.
 This is managed using a weight system where **ws** represents the weight assigned to how important dissimilarity should be considered by the model.
 A higher ws value means more significance is given to disimilarity and less significance is given to reducing potential energy usage.

-Additionally, the Firefly_Pulsar Generator can now also produce a number of additional figures and graphs that one may find useful or interesting.
+Additionally, the Firefly_ETI Model can now also produce a number of additional figures and graphs that one may find useful or interesting.

 A mollweide map using galactic latitude and longitude can now be created with the galactic center and the pulsar background you defined plotted by calling the **"2d map"** when prompted.
 The dimensions of this graph can be adjusted in the window opened using the settings button in the lower right, next to the save button.